FutureGatewayFramework/fgDocumentation/usage.md

-The system is able to associate run-time data to a running task this feature offers to store any kind of information related to the running task in the form of: (key-name, key-value) couple
+The system is able to associate run-time data to a running task this feature offers to store any kind of information related to the running task in the form of: (key-name, key-value) couple.
+Executor interfaces may use this field to store specific information related to the targeted infrastructure

 ## Applications